 Russell Jeung is the author of “At Home in Exile: Finding Jesus Among My Ancestors and Refugee Neighbors” (Zondervan 2016), in which he recounts his family’s six generations in California, how they reflect the racialized history of Asians in the U.S., and how he has come to terms with his own Asian American Christian identity.
+He founded Stop AAPI Hate with Chinese for Affirmative Action and the Asian Pacific Policy and Planning Council to counter surging Covid-19 racism.

 Theologian Amos Yong remarked that African Americans have a theology of liberation, and Latinx have a theology of the borderlands.
 He suggested that Asian Americans have a theology of exile, because of our status as forever foreigners wherever we are.